BRIC: Bridging Kinematic Plans and Physical Control at Test Time

 \subsection{Goal-Reaching and Obstacle Avoidance}

 We evaluate \ours{} against CLoSD, MaskedMimic~\cite{tessler2024maskedmimic}, and UniPhys~\cite{wu2025uniphys} using success rate as the primary metric.
 For goal-reaching, we follow the standard UniPhys setup, evaluating performance over two target distance ranges: 1 to 2\,$\mathrm{m}$ and 3 to 6\,$\mathrm{m}$.
 We also assess a long-term setting as described in~\cref{subsec_exp_setup}.
-For both \ours{} and CLoSD, the condition input $c$ includes both text and a target position.
-For obstacle avoidance, we employ TTG for \ours{} and CLoSD.

-\textbf{Results.} As shown in~\cref{fig_results_goal_reaching_obstacle_avoidance}(a), \ours{} consistently achieves the highest success rates, averaged over \emph{walk} and \emph{jog} locomotion styles in the standard setting.
+For both \ours{} and CLoSD, the condition input $c$ includes both text and a target position. \textbf{Results.} As shown in~\cref{fig_results_goal_reaching_obstacle_avoidance}(a), \ours{} consistently achieves the highest success rates, averaged over \emph{walk} and \emph{jog} locomotion styles in the standard setting.
 Under the long-term setting, we compare \ours{} with CLoSD, identified as the strongest existing model, across six distance scales and four locomotion styles: \emph{walk}, \emph{walk fast}, \emph{jog slow}, and \emph{jog}. \ours{} demonstrates strong robustness, maintaining a success rate above 0.9 even under the most challenging conditions.
 In contrast, CLoSD suffers significant performance degradation as distance increases, reaching near-zero success under the largest scale (`scale 100').